 Despite being, if i say so myself, a true product of my environment and therefore, a thoroughly modern maiden.
 There are a few tried and tested traditional practices in which I still insist on partaking.
 One in particular being a drink at the bar before dinner.
 The act, in its simplicity, adds a welcome prelude to the evening, building suspense and anticipation for the impending meal.
 A precious pause in time, allowing diners to truly cast off their sunlight-hour guises and give rise to the more relaxed, appreciative souls within.
 I have yet, however in recent times been given the opportunity, unless on my own, sometimes unwelcome, request.

-Due to good traffic we stepped out of Novikov’s private elevator a full thirty minutes before our allotted time, therefore we thought we would surely be sent to the bar beforehand, it seemed obvious to us.
-However when we arrived, a smiling and efficient hostess set off at an alarming pace toward the dining room to seat us.
-We jogged a little to catch her up before requesting a drink at the bar before we sat down.
-She was all too happy to oblige but I’m still mystified as to where this once textbook step of service has gone, when did it become a request as opposed to an offer?
+Due to good traffic we stepped out of Novikov’s private elevator a full thirty minutes before our allotted time, therefore we thought, we would surely be lead to the bar where we could serenely begin the task of padding out our dinner bill with frivolous, heady cocktails.
+However when we arrived, a terrifyingly efficient hostess set off at an alarming pace toward the dining room to seat us.
+What did I miss?
+Why do I need to jog behind a woman in stilettos to request my opportunity to flex the bartenders hard-shake skills?

-Novikov has a cult following an appears on almost every list of top spots in Dubai.
+Novikov has a cult following and appears on almost every list of top spots in Dubai.
 These accolades, whilst not undeserved could be met by the restaurant with a stronger desire to elevate themselves further.
 It seems they have reached high ground in Dubai and has stopped to take a rest, leaning back on their previous success as a safeguard to the future.
-This, I fear will leave them open to being overtaken by the opposition, who wont be hard pressed to find the occasional elements that let Novikov down and exploit them to their advantage.
+This, I wager, will leave them open to being overtaken by the opposition, who wont be hard pressed to find the occasional elements that let Novikov down and exploit them to their advantage.
 Time for socks to be pulled up I think.

 Novikov, Sheraton Grand Hotel